joreynajr/HiCnv/README.md

 - {srr} - SRR ID
 - {cline} - cell line

+# Software dependencies
+Rules within this workflow attempt to facilitate the installation of a few key software but there may still be some user-specific installation steps.
+The following is a list of required software and packages where applicable:
+- Python 2.7
+- Python 3.7
+  - snakemake
+  - ...
+- R
+  - ...
+- HiCPro Docker img
+- HiCPro Utilities
+- Singularity

 # Process the hg38 reference files
 To download the hg38 reference use (Rule download_hg38_files):
 <pre>